curvegrid/go-ethereum-wiki/Management-APIs.md

 * `disableStack`: `BOOL`.
 Setting this to true will disable stack capture (default = false).
 * `fullStorage`: `BOOL`.
 Setting this to true will return you, for each opcode, the full storage, including everything which hasn't changed.
 This is a slow process and is therefor defaulted to `false`.
 By default it will only ever give you the changed storage values.
+* `tracer`: `STRING`.
+Setting this will enable JavaScript-based transaction tracing, described below.
+If set, the previous four arguments will be ignored.
+* `timeout`: `STRING`.
+Overrides the default timeout of 5 seconds for JavaScript-based tracing calls.
+Valid values are described [here](https://golang.org/pkg/time/#ParseDuration).

 | Client  | Method invocation                                                                            |
 |:-------:|----------------------------------------------------------------------------------------------|